roman-milk/roman-milk.github.io/younger-tighter-better.md

  "Yes!"
 Evan affirmed.

  "Are you sure?
 Cause these aren't the type of tits you forget about."
 Jade purred.
 "These jugs will dominate all your thoughts... your fantasies.
 It's too much take.
 There are just so big!
 Letting these breasts into your mind will force all thoughts of your wife out of your brain.
 All that silly love and loyalty to her will have to go.
 So, I'll ask you again, are you going to choose these 44EE tits over your boring, ugly wife?"
 Evan paused for a moment.
-Report_Story #5